phelipetls/seriesbr/README.md

     https://www3.bcb.gov.br/sgspub/consultarmetadados/consultarMetadadosSeries.do?method=consultarMetadadosSeriesInternet&hdOidSerieSelecionada=11

-## Instituto de Pesquisa Econômica Aplicada<a id="instituto-de-pesquisa-econômica-aplicada" name="instituto-de-pesquisa-econômica-aplicada"></a>
+## Instituto de Pesquisa Econômica Aplicada

 Now let's check what we can do with the IPEA's database.